Last Modified: 13 Apr 2015

 FOOD IN MYANMAR:

-The food in Burma is often described as quite mild, oily and not as diverse as it's neighbouring countries.
-But despite this we will try and give you a taste of traditional Burmese cuisine including the blend of Chinese, Mon and Indian influences.
+The food in Myanmar is described as more mild, and oily than it's neighbouring countries.
+We will try and give you a taste of traditional Burmese cuisine including the blend of Chinese, Mon and Indian influences.

 Please note that breakfasts are often simple (eggs, bread, jam and coffee/tea would be most common), or there may only be local breakfast available.